 Heavy-duty applications may require 40 to 60 cc engines.
 Professional loggers who have extensive experience can use 40 to 70 cc chainsaws or higher.

 It is a good rule of thumb to pick a unit whose bar length is one to two inches longer than what you will be cutting.

-So, if you are cutting a 14-inch log, you want to consider at least 16 to 18-inch bar and chain.
-You will also need 16 to 18-inch bar and chain when cutting a 10-inch log.
+So, if you are cutting a 14-inch log, you want to consider at least a 16 to 18-inch bar and chain.
+You will also need a 16 to 18-inch bar and chain when cutting a 10-inch log.

 Only use bar and chain combinations that are recommended by the chainsaw manufacturer.
 Therefore, make sure you consult your owner’s manual.

 If you need to replace your bar and chain, ensure you have the appropriate bar and chain combination as per the owner’s manual.

 A good chainsaw must have a good oiling system to ensure that the chain is always lubricated during use.
 The better the lubrication, the longer the chain and bar will last.

 Always choose a saw with an automatic/adjustable oiler.
 This type of system allows you to adjust the oil amount depending on the job at hand.